Table of Contents

 - Not suitable for overweight cats, older cats, and cats with mobility problems

-2. Frisco High Sided Cat Litter Box (Perfect for Large Cat Breeds)
+2. Frisco High Sided Cat Litter Box (Best for Large Breeds)

-The major thing I like about this litter box is its size.
-It’s extremely difficult to find the right litter box for Maine Coons.
-My mom spent hours cleaning the walls full of our cat’s pees and many litter boxes with high sides didn’t work for our biggie It’s available in two colors, such as warm gray and navy, and is budget-friendly.
+The primary thing I like about this litter box is its size.
+It’s challenging to find a litter box large enough for Maine Coons.
+My mom spent hours cleaning the walls full of our cat’s pees, and many litter boxes with high sides didn’t work for our larger furry friend.
+Yet this litter box from Frisco is the perfect solution!
+With its XL design, it works wonders for bigger breeds.

-Although this litter box takes a lot of space, it provides a protective effect.
-Not to mention that it’s an excellent and comfortable litter box for a large cat as there’s enough space for digging around in while doing its business.
+Of course, this does mean the litter box takes up a lot of space and isn’t ideal for small apartments.
+However, it provides a protective effect, not to mention that it’s an excellent and comfortable litter box for a large cat as there’s enough space for digging around in while doing its business.

-The entry/exit side is lower than the other sides of the box.
-This allows a cat to get in and out with ease.
-Being spacious and durable, Frisco High Sided Cat Litter Box is made of high-quality plastic and it’s BPA-free and eco-friendly.
-The litter box can be recycled once you stop using it.
+The entry side is lower than the other sides of the box.
+This allows a cat to get in and out with ease – even if your cat suffers from arthritis or other mobility issues.
+Being spacious and durable, the Frisco High Sided Cat Litter Box is made of high-quality BPA-free plastic.
+It’s also an eco-friendly option; the litter box can be recycled once you stop using it.

-- High sides and back for preventing outside-the-box spraying
+- High sides and back for preventing spraying

-- For large cat breeds like Maine Coons
+- Large enough for giant cat breeds like Maine Coons

 - BPA-free and eco-friendly